-HAVE YOU BEEN PREVIOUSLY CONVICTED OF A DUI IN GEORGIA?
+HAVE YOU BEEN PREVIOUSLY CONVICTED OF A DUI IN ATLANTA?

 In Georgia, the penalties and punishments for being found guilty of driving under the influence largely depend on if you have been found guilty in the past.
 The state has a rapidly escalating scale of consequences for DUI offenders.
 If you are convicted of your third or fourth DUI, you will face very severe consequences.
 In addition, if you have DUI convictions already on your record, the state attorneys and the judge will be less likely to negotiate plea deals or lenient sentences with you.
 Even if your previous charges were reduced to reckless driving, they may still affect your treatment by the court and the type of plea offer you receive.